phoenix2269/simple-js-app/README.md

 Pokedex Web App

 Description
-This is a list of Pokemon from Pokedex using API calls to populate the list, create buttons, and get the details.
+List of Pokemon from Pokedex using API calls to populate the list, create buttons, and get the details.
 The details are displayed in a pop-up modal.

 View At: https://phoenix2269.github.io/simple-js-app/